Entretien des hoyas

-Hoyas, popular for several generations, are adored by plant lovers and collectors, who nickname them “porcelain flowers” or “wax flowers” for the waxy appearance of their unique flowers.
-They are typically grown as climbing or trailing houseplants and blend well with all types of decor.
-Easy to maintain, hoyas tolerate the climate of our homes well and make magnificent decorative plants.
+Hoyas, popular for generations, are adored by plant enthusiasts and collectors, who nickname them "porcelain flowers" or "wax flowers" for the waxy appearance of their unique blooms.
+They are commonly grown as climbing or trailing houseplants and blend well with any decor.
+Easy to care for, hoyas tolerate the climate in our homes well and make beautiful decorative plants.

 History & origins